coledie/q-learning/README.md

 # q-learning
-Q learning is a model free reinforcement learning algorithm that learns a policy to solve finite markov decision processes.
+Q learning is a model free, off policy reinforcement learning algorithm that learns a policy to solve finite markov decision processes.
 Q is a dictionary, mapping the actions taken at states to expected reward.
 Expected rewards are updated every time an action is taken.
 Actions are chosen based on Q, in this, I used the epsilon-greedy action selection policy.

+Q is learned via temporal difference learning.
 The value of a given state action pair in Q is equal to the earned reward of taking the action in state and the discounted value of the expected reward for taking the best move in the next states.
 Future states are discounted by gamma^(number of episodes next state is in the future). gamma is commonly regarded as the probability to survive to the next time step.
 This means that with a high gamma, actions that will put the agent in line to earn lots of reward in the future will have a higher expected reward.
 ```
 Q[state][action] = (1-α)Q[state][action] + α(reward+γ*max(Q[next_state]))
 ```